 Despite its name, stereotactic body radiation therapy is a non-surgical radiation therapy; there are no incisions.
 SBRT and SRS are similar, but SBRT deals with tumors outside of the brain and spine.
 During treatment, the patient lies on a table while the doctor delivers the high-power radiation to a pinpoint location on the body, while preserving the surrounding healthy tissue.

 High Dose Rate Brachytherapy (HDR)

-High Dose Rate Brachytherapy is a type of internal radiation therapy that involves the temporary insertion of a radioactive source inside the tumor to kill cancer cells and shrink the tumor, while sparing the surrounding tissue.
-The doctor will remove the device after treatment is complete.
+High Dose Rate Brachytherapy is a type of internal radiation therapy.
+The doctor inserts a radioactive source into the tumor for a short period of time.
+The radiation inside the tumor kills cancer cells and shrinks the tumor, while sparing the surrounding tissue.
+The doctor removes the device after treatment is complete.
 HDR is most commonly prescribed for breast, lung and gynecologic cancers.

 Low Dose Rate Brachytherapy (LDR)

 Low Dose Rate Brachytherapy is a type of internal radiation therapy that uses tiny radioactive “seeds” that are permanently implanted into the tumor.
 The seeds release low levels of radiation directly into the tumor over several weeks.
 Once treatment is over, the seeds are left in the body.
 LDR is often prescribed for prostate cancer patients.

 RapidArc is an IMRT treatment that takes just minutes to complete.
 The RapidArc machine makes one revolution around the body, delivering a precise dose of high radiation to the tumor.
 As with standard IMRT treatment, the patient must remain perfectly still to accurately treat the tumor, so casts or molds are made to keep the patient still during treatment.